|Elliott Sound Products||Is Your Security at Risk|

 For reasons that remain entirely obscure to me, nearly all IT departments seem to think that making you change your password every 5 minutes enhances security.
 It does not!
 People get frustrated, and either write it down somewhere (where they - or anyone else - will be able to find it), or end up using simple passwords (swearwords are quite common for a lot of people).
 These will be cracked with only a half-hearted attempt by the cat.
 Even as of 2021, people are still using '12345' as a password!

 A relatively simple first attempt at cracking a password will 'throw' a dictionary at it.
 Start from Aabec (Australian tree bark) or Aardvark (burrowing animal) and continue through to Zyzomma (it's a dragon fly).
 They (the baddies) might even add the digits 0 to 9 at the end on subsequent passes.
 Any normal word will offer no resistance at all.

-As an example of a good password, one I introduced at work (and no, I am not going to tell you what it was) was used for over 5 years on customer machines.
+As an example of a good password, one I introduced at my former place of employment (and no, I am not going to tell you what it was) was used for over 5 years on customer machines.
 It was never compromised in all that time, and no-one who needed it ever forgot it once I explained how it was derived.
 It would appear in no dictionary, so was effectively random.
 That's a fairly good password, but with modern computer algorithms it would still be cracked fairly easily.

 Completely random passwords would seem to offer the best security, but this is not really the case.
 No-one ever remembers them, so they will be written down somewhere, and they are hard to type, which makes it easier for someone 'spying' to catch what you type in.